Financing The Deal

 While SBA guidelines change, here is a general overview but you need to get regularly updated information from an SBA lender when you are ready.

-- Loans could be made up to $2,000,000 (depending on the budget year) plus additional funding should it include real estate, although these maximums may shift depending on government budgets
+- Loans could be made up to $2,000,000 (depending on the budget year) plus additional funding should it include real estate, although these maximums will shift depending on government budgets

-- The terms for repayment are up to 10 years and greater when real estate is involved
+- The terms for repayment vary from 7 year plus years (greater when real estate is involved)

 - When a business passes the SBA qualifications, you can be fairly confident that it is a solid business